-8.3.4 Input Adapter Current Regulation
+9.3.3 Input Adapter Current Regulation

-The total input from an ac adapter or other dc source is a function of the system supply current and the battery charging current.
-System current normally fluctuates as portions of the system are powered up or down.
-Without dynamic power management (DPM), the source must be able to supply the maximum system current and the maximum charger input current simultaneously.
-By using DPM, the input current regulator reduces the charging current when the input current exceeds the input current limit set by ACSET.
-The current capability of the ac adaptor can be lowered, reducing system cost.
+The total input from an AC adapter or other DC source is a function of the system supply current and the battery charging current.
+System current normally fluctuates as portions of the systems are powered up or down.
+Without DPM, the source must be able to supply the maximum system current and the maximum charger input current simultaneously.
+By using DPM, the battery charger reduces the charging current when the input current exceeds the input current limit set by ACSET.
+The current capability of the AC adapter can be lowered, reducing system cost.

-Similar to setting battery regulation current, adaptor current is sensed by resistor R{AC} connected between ACP and ACN.
+Similar to setting battery regulation current, adapter current is sensed by resistor RAC connected between ACP and ACN.
 Its maximum value is set by ACSET using Equation 3: